aquatir/new-tool-new-project/project11-spring-eureke/readme.md

 1. Run eureka server by navigating into `eureka-server` folder and running `./mvnw spring-boot:run`
 2. Run apps by running `./mvnw spring-boot:run` in their respective folders;
 3. Navigate to `localhost:8761` to see Eureke dashboard.
+4. Run `curl localhost:8082/helloEureka` to call `serviceb` which will discover `serviea` from Eureka

+Turn off Eureka server and run `curl` again.
+It should work, because Eureka client caches the discovered services.